PokerStars is the biggest poker site.

 How I did this PokerStars Review

-PokerStars seems to enjoy their own history quite a bit, and has a dedicated section describing the main events in their almost two decade long existence.
-Therefore, I won’t delve deeper into their past in this review.
+PokerStars seems to enjoy their own history quite a bit, and has a dedicated section about it, describing the main events in their almost two decade long existence.
+Therefore, I won't delve deeper into their past in this review.

 Now, I always find it interesting to dig deep into the financials of the company behind any poker brand.
 In this case I had a look at the Q1 financial report from 2018.

 What we can see here is that poker accounts for roughly 63% of the total revenue.
 This means that most of the players on PokerStars are playing… poker.
-While this might not seem like a big surprise, it does have implications for the skill level of the PokerStars players.
+While this might not seem like a big surprise to you, it does have implications for the skill level of the PokerStars players.
 Because, if you want to find less skilled player you would want to find a poker site who has less percentage of poker revenue and more casino and betting.

 Because, all those casino and betting player occasionally head over to the poker section.
 And that means a lot of low skilled players, in other words, plenty of fish.

 But, unfortunately, this doesn't seem to be the case with PokerStars.
 However, being the worlds most well known poker brand, they do attract a lot of new and amateur players.

 As most online poker brands, they have a gambling license issued by the Isle of Man Gambling Supervision Commission.
 In addition their RNG (Random Number Generator), which ensures randomly shuffled deck of cards, is certified by GamingLabs.
 They even claim to use quantum physics in order to be as random as possible.